 A significant part of the IPSLEI program is the development of critical thinking processes related to leadership concepts, practices, and self-awareness.
 In addition to the four step process, facilitators utilize a method of inquiry to further assist the students in developing critical thinking skills.
 The simplest way to accomplish this is to simply ask the question “Why?”
 This simple question causes the student to think as to why they responded in the manner that they did or why they see a particular situation the way they see it, etc.

 Given the exceptional cost associated with recruitment, testing, and conduct of recruit academies, organizations can ill afford to not start off a recruits career with a focus on the invaluable lessons associated with developing an understanding of self-leadership and the exercise of ethical decision-making.
-Exploring Personal Leadership and Ethics assist the recruit as an individual, as a member of the academy, and as a new member to their organization, to recognize and reflect upon their personal and organization values, their responsibility to act in accordance with those values, and to hold themselves accountable to the highest traditions of person serving the public safety.
+Exploring Personal Ethics and Team Building assist the recruit as an individual, as a member of the academy, and as a new member to their organization, to recognize and reflect upon their personal and organization values, their responsibility to act in accordance with those values, and to hold themselves accountable to the highest traditions of person serving the public safety.

 Los Angeles Fire Department